 LDLA is always excited to find new talent.
 If you love our books and think your project is a good match, please consider submitting your work.
 But please carefully review what category* each agent represents before querying.
-Diversity is high prioritized.
+Diversity is highly prioritized.

 Carrie Pestritto: Narrative non-fiction; biography/memoir; commercial fiction with a literary twist; fresh chick-lit; romance; upmarket women's fiction; near-historical fiction (from about the Gilded Age on); mystery/thrillers for a female audience, as well as cozies.
 High-concept YA fantasy, especially diverse fantasy; diverse YA and upper MG; MG with a quirky voice; biographical, educational, or cultural picture books.
 Read Carrie's MSWL.